Ashley Reservoir

 The reservoir's construction finished and it became fully operational in 1897.
 Ashley Reservoir is connected to a smaller reservoir McLean Reservoir, named after Holyoke Water Works Commissioner Hugh McLean, through a water-pumping plant that is operated by the Holyoke Water Works.
 The reservoir has a surrounding gravel road open to civilian recreational use.

 Ecology

 The reservoir is home to populations of bears, deer, geese, ducks, beavers, and many other animal species.
 Maple, oak and red and white pine line the uplands, with red osier, alder, buttonbush and other wetlands shrubs closer to the water.
 Sunfish and milfoil can be seen underwater.

 Watershed public access and recreation

 In order to protect the water supply from the threats from unrestricted motorized vehicle use, most areas around the reservoir are publicly accessible only by foot, with limited parking available at some of the surrounding gates.

 Fishing is not allowed in the reservoir to protect against aquatic invasive species.

-Regulations designed to ensure pure water include the prohibiting of Dogs, horseback riding, camping, smoking, sledding and motorcycle riding are among prohibited activities from the reservoir and abutting property.
+Regulations designed to ensure pure water include the prohibiting of dogs, horseback riding, camping, smoking, sledding, and motorcycle riding.
 Pedestrians are allowed on the paths and roads around the reservoir but the scenic expanse that contains a drinking water supply limits activities.